Why Chloroplast Are Found Only In Plant Cell

 To further elaborate on the practical tips:

 • When you observe plant leaves, consider the venation patterns.
 These patterns are not just aesthetically pleasing but also play a crucial role in transporting water and nutrients to the photosynthetic cells within the leaf.
-Understanding the relationship between leaf structure and function can deepen your appreciation for the intricate design of plants.
+Understanding the relationship between leaf structure and function can deepen your appreciation for the layered design of plants.

 • In conducting simple experiments, consider using Elodea, an aquatic plant, as it readily releases oxygen bubbles during photosynthesis, making the process easily visible.
 You can also vary the light intensity and observe how it affects the rate of oxygen production.